Particular/docs.particular.net/nservicebus/azure-service-bus/understanding-transactions-and-delivery-guarantees_desc_asb_[,7).partial.md

 NOTE: This is advanced documentation and only of significant relevance when developing custom behaviors or satellites.
-To make a long story short: In version 6 and below, transactional operations are enlisted in the handler scope, not in the receive scope.
+To make a long story short: In version 6 and below of the transport, transactional operations are enlisted in the handler scope, not in the receive scope.
 Read on to learn why.

 NServiceBus relies on transaction scopes to control how it behaves when it comes to transactions, message dispatching and commit/rollback guarantees.